3mdeb/news-and-ideas/blog/content/post/2020-03-27-trenchboot-nlnet-lz.md

 package on `flashrom` example.

 > Of course, you can use any other Linux distribution.
 However, every procedure will be carried out by us in NixOS.
-If you won't have all dedicated tools or wrong configuration, we can't provide full reliability.
+If you won't have all dedicated tools and (supported? compatible?) configuration, we can't provide full reliability.

 #### NixOS installation